floweethehub/thehub/support/developer-notes.md

 The Qt code routes qDebug() output to hub.log under category "qt": run with -debug=qt to see it.

-**testnet and regtest modes**
+**testnet, testnet4 and regtest modes**

-Run with the -testnet option to run with "play bitcoins" on the test network, if you are testing multi-machine code that needs to operate across the internet.
+Run with the -testnet option to run with "play bitcoins" on the v3 test network, if you are testing multi-machine code that needs to operate across the internet.
+The testnet v3 network has gotten quite large and it is recommended that you use testnet v4 (for compatibility and feature testing).

+Run with the -testnet4 option to run with "play bitcoins" on the v4 test network, if you are testing multi-machine code that needs to operate across the internet for compatibility or non-scaling related features.
+This chain has a hard limit of 2 MB blocks and is intended to be kept lightweight and quick to sync.

 If you are testing something that can run on one machine, run with the -regtest option.
 In regression test mode, blocks can be created on-demand; see qa/rpc-tests/ for tests